 What Is the Difference Between Flexural Modulus and Tensile Modulus?

-The primary difference between flexural modulus and tensile modulus is that one is related to a material’s resistance to bending (flexural modulus) while the other is related to a material’s resistance to tension or compression (tensile modulus).
+The primary difference between flexural modulus and tensile modulus is that one is related to a material’s resistance to bending (flexural modulus).
+At the same time, the other is related to a material’s resistance to tension or compression (tensile modulus).

 Summary